-Can the way one invests really align with their commitment to a religious mission?
+Can the way you invest really align with your commitment to a religious mission?

 By following a holistic faith-based investment strategy, investors can now be sure that the ways in which they commit capital embrace the full tenets of their faith and teachings.